Islandora-Collaboration-Group/ISLE/docs/07_appendices/editing-the-hosts-file.md

-Below are instructions on how to edit the hosts file to connect to ISLE on a test system.
+Below are instructions on how to edit the `/etc/hosts` file to view ISLE locally on a laptop or workstation browser.

 #### Mac or Ubuntu Using Docker